ViljamiBaker/MCPlanner/README.md

 This is a small project to make planning recipes in GTNH easier

-Can only work by modifying Planner rn

 To use TXT files:

-create items and recipies in Input.txt

-in this pattern
+create items and recipies in Input.txt in this pattern

 Create Item:item name
 Create Recipe:# item name 1, # item name 2| # item name 3, # item name 4